sciencePeptideDeck

 Should I inject BPC-157 near the injury or anywhere?

 Both approaches work.
 Local injection (near the injury site, not into the tendon itself) may have advantages for acute injuries by delivering higher local concentrations.
 Systemic subcutaneous injection (abdomen, thigh) is safer, easier, and still highly effective due to BPC-157's systemic signaling properties.
-Most people use systemic injection unless they're experienced with needles and know the local anatomy well.
+Most people use systemic injection unless they're experienced with injection technique and know the local anatomy well.

 Can I use peptides for tendon healing alongside physiotherapy?

-Yes — and you should.
+Yes — and you absolutely should.
 Peptides accelerate the biological side of healing; physiotherapy ensures the mechanical side is optimized.
 Collagen fibers need mechanical loading to align properly.
 Peptides without loading can result in repair tissue that's cellular but disorganized.
-The combination is substantially more effective than either alone.
+The combination is substantially more effective than either approach alone.

 Are BPC-157 and TB-500 safe to stack together?